by-sabbir/rust-fundamentals/README.md

 - `structs` can be used with `enum` vice versa
 - `impl` binds methods with `enums` and `structs`
 - `predicate` means function/closure
+- `iter` passes by reference, the original items stays the same.
+  - `into_iter` moves the value. it destroys the original items

 ## Use of `match` expression